 - 1. In the Trigger tab's Trigger Functions subtab, select the appropriate trigger function. - A picture describing the trigger function is shown. - 2.
-Select the Replace button (or Insert before or Insert after button) to

-3. In the Trigger Sequence, select and/or enter the appropriate labels, values, and options.
+Select the Replace button (or Insert before or Insert after button) to move it to the Trigger Sequence below. - 3.
+In the Trigger Sequence, select and/or enter the appropriate labels, values,